 If you are looking for weight loss or a healthy diet, these terms have definitely caught your attention.
 But the fact is products with “no sugar” or “sugar-free” are still sweet or have a great taste.
 A close look at their label will show these products do contain honey/ high fructose corn syrup/ malt/ dextrin or sugar alcohol like maltitol or sorbitol.
 Remember, there are at least 61 NAMES OF SUGAR.
 An absence of direct sugar does not mean an absence of sugar calories.

 False food advertisement 2- No Trans Fat/Zero Trans Fat:

 The FDA currently allows products containing below 0.5 grams of trans fat per serving can be labeled as ‘zero trans fat’.
-That means, if you are NOT restricting yourself to consume just one serving, some trans fat will definitely going into your system.
+That means, if you are NOT restricting yourself to consume just one serving, some trans fat will definitely go into your system.
 Please note, generally, we eat way more than just one serving size as mentioned on the food label.
-These trans fats may raise LDL (bad cholesterol) and lower HDL (good cholesterol) level and thus increase the risk of heart disease.
+These trans fats may raise LDL (bad cholesterol) and lowers HDL (good cholesterol) levels and thus increase the risk of heart disease.

 False food advertisement 3- All Natural/ Real Ingredients/Made with real fruits:

 Do you get attracted by this phrase imagining all you are eating is fresh and natural?
 Food companies highlight these to mislead the consumers for projecting a healthy angle which is nothing but a blatant lie.
 The phrase “All Natural” has no regulation in any way by the FDA.
 It means any food including foods made with artificial colors, flavors, sweeteners, chemical preservatives can be freely labeled as “All Natural”.
 The term “Real ingredients” means absolutely nothing.
 A phrase like “Made with real fruits” can be written on a completely synthetic fruit juice.
 Shocking right?